voclaudia94/translatetool/README.md

 ---

 # Description
-Translate tool takes a user input of a DNA sequence and converts the sequence into a protein as the output.
+Translation tool takes a user input of a DNA sequence and converts the sequence into a protein as the output.

 ---